 This is the cream of the crop hitch bike rack.
 Kuat (or Küat to be specific) has been manufacturing bike racks for quite a while, but they are still not that popular compared to Thule or Yakima.
 And that’s a shame because their platform racks are so much better.

-NV 2.0 is an exceptionally well-built rack that screams quality in its every aspect and part.
+NV 2.0 is an exceptionally well-built rack that screams quality in every aspect and part.
 It’s a platform-type rack which means easy loading and unloading (even easier with a ramp).
-It tilts down even with bikes loaded to ensure easy access to trunk, and folds back up without going under and pushing anything, just pull the rack up, and it snaps back in place.
+It tilts down even with bikes loaded to ensure easy access to the trunk, and folds back up without going under and pushing anything, just pull the rack up, and it snaps back in place.

 With an extension (purchased extra), you can transport up to four bikes (even heavy mountain and electric bikes.)

 Yakima was the first rack manufacturer to introduce this type of roof racks.
-Now, past several generations they have truly perfected the offering with HighRoad.
+Now, past several generations, they have truly perfected the offering with HighRoad.

 Loading a bike is extremely easy – raise to forward bar, put the bike on (it’s standing well by now), secure the back bar on the front wheel, secure the rear wheel with a strap.